 What is the new Operator in C++?

-In C++, the new operator is a memory allocation operator that is utilized to allocate the memory at the runtime.
-The new operator allocates the memory initialized in a heap.
-It returns the beginning address of the allocated memory that can be stored in a pointer variable.
-It allows us to allocate memory when the size or number of required variables is not known at compile time.
+In C++, the new operator functions as a memory allocation operator that is employed to reserve memory during program execution.
+This operator assigns memory space from the heap and provides the starting address of the allocated memory, which can be saved in a pointer variable.
+It enables the allocation of memory in situations where the quantity or size of necessary variables is not determined at compile time.

 Syntax